jonas1ara/Windows.devs/README.md

 ## Starting 🚀

 _I share this windows 10 settings, which I hope you ❤️ if you´re a .NET developer, in the resources folder you will find backgrounds, logos and fonts for your terminal and your wallpaper, the font Cascadia Code for PowerShell and
-Droid Sans Mono is for WSL, in the Terminal Windows folder is the .JSON configuration file of my terminal, enjoy it. _
+Droid Sans Mono is for WSL, in the Terminal Windows folder is the .JSON configuration file of my terminal, enjoy it_

 ### Prerequisites 📋